Probabilistic construction of Toda conformal field theories: Some detailed perspectives

-TCFTs provide natural extensions of LCFT with a higher level of symmetry in addition to the Weyl anomaly which encodes the local conformal structure.
-In this document we have constructed TCFTs but we have not really shed light on where this W-symmetry does appear in the model and how useful it can be.
-We review below some interesting questions related to this observation.
+Toda CFTs provide natural extensions of Liouville CFT with a higher level of symmetry in addition to the Weyl anomaly which encodes the local conformal structure.
+In this document we have constructed Toda CFTs but we have not really shed light on where this W-symmetry does appear in the model and how useful it can be.
+We detail below some interesting questions related to this observation.